-- 1) Document whether the grievance is granted, in whole or part, - 2) Include the date of the grievance response and the date the issue was resolved (if applicable), - 3) Include clear language as to what the resolution is (e.g., "the device was delivered on [DATE])" rather than "your concern was addressed"). - 4) Document whether the County is providing the requested accommodation, an alternate accommodation or declining to provide an accommodation. - 5) If the County is not providing the requested accommodation, document the reasoning for the decision.
+- 1) Document whether the grievance is granted, in whole or part. - 2) Include the date of the grievance response and the date the issue was resolved (if applicable). - 3) Include clear language as to what the resolution is (e.g., "the device was delivered on [DATE])" rather than "your concern was addressed"). - 4) Document whether the County is providing the requested accommodation, an alternate accommodation or declining to provide an accommodation. - 5) If the County is not providing the requested accommodation, document the reasoning for the decision.

 The County reports that training will be developed on how to provide grievance responses that meet the requirements of the Remedial Plan.
+The County also reported that CHS will communicate the grievance response recommendations to the ADA team and managers overseeing the grievance process.
+CHS will produce all requested documentation for the February 2024 Sabot tour.